 - Protect pets from “toxic treats” — Unguarded bowls and bags of candy also pose a risk if pets consume chocolate or other toxic “treats.”
 Even festive holiday decor like carved pumpkins and corn can cause upset stomach if swallowed.

-The best place for your pets during festivities like trick or treating is in a quiet and secure room with a few of their favorite toys and fresh water, Dr. Harrell said.
+The best place for your pets during festivities like trick or treating is in a quiet and secure room with a few of their favorite toys and fresh water.